ucb-stat154/stat154-spring-2018/README.md

 ### Description

 This is an introductory-level course in statistical learning, with an emphasis on regression and classification methods, and a pinch of unsupervised methods.
-The course includes the following topics (not necessarily in the displayed order, see [syllabus](syllabus) for more info):
+The course includes, time permiting, the following topics (not necessarily in the displayed order, see [syllabus](syllabus) for more info):

 - Process of predictive model building
 - Data Preprocessing